pytorch/pytorch.github.io/_posts/2022-6-7-how-disney-improved-activity-recognition-with-multimodal-approaches-with-pytorch.md

 Currently, we extended the initial model to cover up to 55 activity classes and 45 event classes.
 One of the challenges we expect to improve upon in the future is to include all activities and events, even those that are less frequent.

-## Interpreting the MLPMixer mode combinations
+## Interpreting the MLP-Mixer mode combinations

-An MLPMixer is a concatenation of MultiLayer Perceptrons.
+An MLP-Mixer is a concatenation of MultiLayer Perceptrons.
 This can be, very roughly, approximated to a linear operation, in the sense that, once trained, the weights are fixed and the input will directly affect the output.

-Once we assume that approximation, we also assume that for an input consisting of NxM numbers, we could find a NxM matrix that (when multiplied elementwise) could approximate the predictions of the MLPMixer for a class.
+Once we assume that approximation, we also assume that for an input consisting of NxM numbers, we could find a NxM matrix that (when multiplied elementwise) could approximate the predictions of the MLP-Mixer for a class.